theouscidda6/theouscidda6.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Starting from February 2024, I will visit [Fabian Theis](https://www.helmholtz-munich.de/en/icb/pi/fabian-theis) at [Helmholtz](https://www.helmholtz-munich.de/en), [Technical University of Munich](https://www.tum.de/en/) to work on generative modeling for single-cell biology.
+Starting from February 2024, I will visit [Fabian Theis](https://www.helmholtz-munich.de/en/icb/pi/fabian-theis) at [Helmholtz Munich](https://www.helmholtz-munich.de/en) to work on generative modeling for single-cell biology.
 See you in Munich!